CharityDA0/CIP-1776/README.md

 ## Abstract
 CIP 1776 proposes a comprehensive, decentralized, and balanced on-chain governance mechanism for the Cardano network.
 By balancing voting leverage between The Constitutional Court, Stake Pool Operators, and Delegated Representatives, this proposal seeks to create a system that ensures no single entity or group holds too much power or influence over the network's decision-making process.
 Furthermore, the proposal introduces a minimum viable Cardano Constitution, providing a guiding framework for governance actions and decisions.

-We propose a purely modular system of governance and call for a revision of Cardano's on-chain governance system to support this new model of governance.
+We propose a modular system of governance and call for a revision of Cardano's on-chain governance system to support this proposal.
 Under our proposal, any Cardano user will be able to submit a governance action for consideration.
 The ratification of governance actions will be the responsibility of the following parties:

+    1. Voters & Delegated Representatives (DReps)
+    2. Stake Pool Operators (SPO)
+    3. The Constitutional Court (CC)